Sensitivity Analysis for Binary Outcome Misclassification in Randomization Tests via Integer Programming: Abstract

 \section{Abstract}

-Randomized experiments (trials) are the gold standard for making causal inferences because randomization removes systematic confounding and the need for assuming any data-generating (super-population) models.
-However, outcome misclassification (e.g. measurement error or reporting bias in binary outcomes) often exists in practice and even a few misclassified outcomes may distort a causal conclusion drawn from a randomized experiment.
-All existing approaches to outcome misclassification rely on some data-generating model and therefore may not be applicable to randomized experiments without additional strong assumptions.
-We propose a model-free and finite-population-exact framework for randomized experiments subject to outcome misclassification, which does not require adding any additional assumptions to a randomized experiment.
-A central quantity in our framework is ``warning accuracy," defined as the threshold such that the causal conclusion drawn from the measured outcomes may differ from that based on the true outcomes if the accuracy of the measured outcomes did not surpass that threshold.
-We show how learning the warning accuracy and related information and a dual concept can benefit the design, analysis, and validation of a randomized experiment.
-We show that the warning accuracy can be computed efficiently (even for large datasets) by adaptively reformulating an integer quadratically constrained linear program with respect to the randomization design.
-Our framework covers both Fisher's sharp null and Neyman's weak null, works for a wide range of randomization designs, and can also be applied to observational studies adopting randomization-based inference.
-We apply our framework to a large randomized clinical trial of the prevention of prostate cancer.
+Conducting a randomization test is a common method for testing causal null hypotheses in randomized experiments.
+The popularity of randomization tests is largely because their statistical validity only depends on the randomization design, and no distributional or modeling assumption on the outcome variable is needed.
+However, randomization tests may still suffer from other sources of bias, among which outcome misclassification is a significant one.
+We propose a model-free and finite-population sensitivity analysis approach for binary outcome misclassification in randomization tests.
+A central quantity in our framework is ``warning accuracy," defined as the threshold such that a randomization test result based on the measured outcomes may differ from that based on the true outcomes if the outcome measurement accuracy did not surpass that threshold.
+We show how learning the warning accuracy and related concepts can amplify analyses of randomization tests subject to outcome misclassification without adding additional assumptions.
+We show that the warning accuracy can be computed efficiently for large data sets by adaptively reformulating a large-scale integer program with respect to the randomization design.
+We apply the proposed approach to the Prostate Cancer Prevention Trial (PCPT).
+We also developed an open-source \textsf{R} package for implementation of our approach.